bitberd/mirccloud/README.md

 ## Available filters

 - `-repeat [n]` - Repeat a command n times.
-This filter can be used on any command.
+This filter can be used on any command (except /ascii and /troll atm LOL)

 ## Example usage: